Rethinking Cognitive Complexity for Unit Tests: Toward a Readability-Aware Metric Grounded in Developer Perception: Toward a Test-Specific Cognitive Complexity

-\item \textbf{LLM-Generated Test Suite} (Listing~\ref{lst:llm_test}): Composed of 12 concise and semantically clear methods, this test suite also achieves a CCTR score of \textbf{12}, due to consistent assertions, helpful naming, and informative annotations.

-\item \textbf{EvoSuite-Generated Test Suite} (Listing~\ref{lst:evosuite_test}): This 17-method class is highly fragmented, with synthetic names and redundant assertions.
-It reaches a CCTR score of \textbf{35}, capturing the cognitive effort needed to understand its structure and logic. \end{itemize}

-These examples demonstrate that CCTR yields differentiated and meaningful scores at the class level, reflecting structural variation across test styles.
-In combination with results from Table~\ref{tab:cctr}, this supports its applicability across both individual examples and large-scale benchmarks.
+These examples show that CCTR produces meaningful, differentiated scores at the class level, reflecting structural variation across test styles.
+Combined with Table~\ref{tab:cctr}, this illustrates its applicability to both individual cases and large-scale benchmarks.